This post may contain affiliate links. Read the full disclosure here.

 The chips are usually McCains oven chips.
 You see?
 Being vegan suddenly doesn’t seem so bad, does it?

 If they’re on offer I sub in potato Smiles, because they’re delicious.
-Sometimes I’ll have a baked sweet potato instead (filled with mashed avocado yes yes yes).
+Sometimes I’ll have a baked sweet potato instead (filled with mashed avocado yes yes yes), but not that often.

 I don’t like salad dressing, but on the occasions I do fancy it (bizarrely only when I add olives to the salad, which I rarely do because Dave hates ’em) I just put on some olive oil and balsamic vinegar.